brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
+- [] New screen saver

 ### Next Session
+- [] Improve overdub logic.
+Visualization only works when you're perfectly timed with the start.
+Instead of trying to fix the scrubber, let's just restart the lane on overdub.
+- [] Selected layer should illuminate as HIGH
+- [] K2 for info
+- [] Move volume control to lane
+- [] Engine mute option
+- [] Separators in all menus

 ### Long List
 - [] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
 We don't need so many params.